 Immediate Write-Off For Individual Small Business Assets

-Businesses with a turnover of up to $10 million can claim a deduction for each asset purchased and first used or installed ready for use, up to the following thresholds:
+As part of the Government Stimulus Package the accelerated depreciation and instant asset write-off for small businesses has been revised and expanded. $150,000 is the new threshold for any business with an aggregated turnover of up to $500 million (previously $50 million).
+Qualifying businesses will be able to claim a tax deduction for each asset purchased and first used or installed ready for use, up to the following thresholds:

 Here are some key points to consider:

 - The asset can be new or second hand

 - To be eligible, the asset must be purchased by a business turning over less than $50m or $500 million after 12th March 2020 (see above)

 - The amount must be under $150,000 (depending on date of purchase – could be $30K or $25K or $20K) exclusive of GST (i.e. $165,000, $33K, $27.5K or $22K including GST)

 - If you borrow to purchase the asset, the asset is still eligible